yaap/system_memory_lmkd/README.md

                                  be more aggressive.
 When changing this value, consider scaling `psi_{partial, complete}_stall_ms`
                                  values accordingly.
+  - `ro.lmk.relaxed_available_memory`: flag to relax the definition of available memory in swap_compression_ratio's calculation.
+                                 When this flag is not set, only free pages and easily reclaimable pages are considered
+                                 available.
+When set, all memory that can be reclaimed without writing to disk is considered available.
+                                 Default = false

 lmkd will set the following Android properties according to current system
 configurations: